awsdocs/amazon-eks-user-guide/doc_source/managing-coredns.md

 CoreDNS is a flexible, extensible DNS server that can serve as the Kubernetes cluster DNS\.
 When you launch an Amazon EKS cluster with at least one node, two replicas of the CoreDNS image are deployed by default, regardless of the number of nodes deployed in your cluster\.
 The CoreDNS Pods provide name resolution for all Pods in the cluster\.
 The CoreDNS Pods can be deployed to Fargate nodes if your cluster includes an [Define which Pods use AWS Fargate when launched](fargate-profile.md) with a namespace that matches the namespace for the CoreDNS `deployment`\.
 For more information about CoreDNS, see [Using CoreDNS for Service Discovery](https://kubernetes.io/docs/tasks/administer-cluster/coredns/) in the Kubernetes documentation\.

+## CoreDNS versions<a name="coredns-versions"></a>

-The following table lists the latest version of the Amazon EKS add\-on type for each Kubernetes version\.<a name="coredns-versions"></a>
+The following table lists the latest version of the Amazon EKS add\-on type for each Kubernetes version\.

 | Kubernetes version | `1.30` | `1.29` | `1.28` | `1.27` | `1.26` | `1.25` | `1.24` | `1.23` |